-Warm Pear and Organic Baby Greens Salad with Primrose Chèvre Cheese Medallions
+Warm Pears and Baby Greens with Chèvre Medallions

-This super-easy warm salad is a beautiful way to utilize the last of the season's pears and celebrate the first-of-the-season baby organic greens.
-Serve it topped with slices of grilled chicken or a fillet of pan-seared halibut for a simple and lovely brunch or dinner.
+This super-easy warm salad is a beautiful way to utilize the last of the season's pears and celebrate the first-of-the-season baby greens.

 - 2 tablespoons olive oil Add to list

 - 1 medium shallot, peeled and sliced Add to list

 - 2 medium pears, quartered, cored and sliced Add to list

 - 2 to 3 sage leaves, chopped Add to list

 - 1/2 cup hazelnuts, toasted and coarsely chopped Add to list

 - 1 tablespoon maple syrup Add to list